 How to clean Fiber Connectors

-Wet cleaning refers to using an excessive solvent to clean optical fiber connectors.
-Overuse of solvent can result in flooding the side of the ferrule thereby increasing the chance of cross-contamination.
-Very little solvent it needed to break the static charge and dissolve the soils that contaminate optical connectors.
+Wet cleaning refers to using an excessive amount of solvent to clean optical fiber connectors.
+Overuse of solvent can result in flooding the side of the ferrule, thereby increasing the chance of cross-contamination.
+Very little solvent is needed to break the static charge and dissolve the soils that contaminate optical connectors.

-A combination of these methods is often yielding the best result for cleaning fiber optical connectors.
+Using a combination of these methods will often yield the best result when cleaning fiber optical connectors.
 A combination method requires a small amount of solvent to be used as well as a proper fiber cleaning fabric.
-A tiny amount of solvent in placed onto the wipe which is then used to clean off all the contaminants.
-This method solves the challenges of wet cleaning and dry cleaning while providing a superior end-result.
+A tiny amount of solvent is placed onto the wipe which is then used to clean off all the contaminants.
+This method solves the challenges of wet cleaning and dry cleaning while providing a superior end result.

 There are professional precision tools used to clean connectors that you can obtain from a trusted supplier, fiber optics cable manufacturer or vendor.
 Different tools are available, designed for use with the type of connector you are cleaning.
 Using the proper tool, one specifically designed for MPO connectors and/or LC connectors, will yield the best results.

 Talk to a Vitex product expert if you have any questions on handling fiber.